-In compliance with the First Annual Report Order, Osmose Utilities Services, Inc. conducted the surveying and testing of 20% of previous established DCVRAs over the period of December 12, 2022 to December 15, 2022.
-Osmose conducted all surveying and testing at nighttime to include the testing of street lights.
-In total, the surveying and testing covered approximately 97 miles.
+In compliance with the First Annual Report Order, Osmose Utilities Services, Inc. conducted the surveying and testing of 20% of previously established DCVRAs over the period of February 4, 2024, to February 8, 2024.
+Osmose conducted all surveying and testing at nighttime to include the testing of streetlights.
+In total, the surveying and testing covered approximately 95 miles.
 Rhode Island Energy was available to mitigate any elevated voltage findings discovered during the surveying and testing.
-If the site was customer-owned, the owner was notified by the Company, and appropriate action was taken to ensure public safety at that location.
+If the site were customer-owned, the owner would be notified by the Company, and appropriate action was taken to ensure public safety at that location.

-In addition, the testing in each DCVRA included the THD pilot during which any voltage measure greater than 1 volt and less than 4.5 volts that had a total harmonic distortion of less than 10 percent was considered contact voltage.
+In addition, the testing in each DCVRA included the THD pilot during which any voltage measures greater than 1 volt and less than 4.5 volts that had a total harmonic distortion of less than 10 percent was considered contact voltage.
 THD was determined by the use of a Fluke power quality clamp meter or a Fluke scope meter.

-There were seventy-three (73) mobile events recorded during the mobile scanning survey having 1 volt or greater.
-Of the 73, seven were determined to have voltage less than 4.5 with a THD greater than 10.
-This finding is an increase from the sixteen (16) mobile events recorded during the FY 2022 mobile survey.
+There were sixty- three (63) mobile events recorded during the mobile scanning survey having 1 volt or greater.
+Of the 63, five (5) were determined to have voltage less than 4.5 with a THD greater than 10.
+This finding is a decrease from the seventy-three (73) mobile events recorded during the FY 2023 mobile survey.